fdekeers/mozart-container/README.md

 ### Installation

+Download the repository files as a ZIP, by clicking the green *Code* button on the top right corner, then the *Download ZIP* button, and extract it.
+The newly created directory `mozart-container-linux` contains the necessary files, and can be placed wherever you want on your machine.

 The Mozart 1.4.0 container can be installed as a Linux desktop application, such that it can be launched by simply clicking its icon in the list of applications.
-To install the application, please run the [install.sh](install.sh) script at the root of this repository, with the following command:
+To install the application, please run the [install.sh](install.sh) script in the directory `mozart-container-linux`, with the following command:
 ```shell
 $ ./install.sh
 ```